Gucci Mane: 2010–2012: The Appeal: Georgia's Most Wanted and other projects

 After being released from jail, Gucci Mane stated that he would start or change the label name from So Icey Entertainment to 1017 Brick Squad Records.
 The Appeal: Georgia's Most Wanted, was released on September 28, 2010.
 The first single from this release was "Gucci Time", produced by and featuring Swizz Beatz.
 It premiered on Gucci Mane's MySpace page on August 6 and was released to US urban radio stations on August 24, 2010.

 On March 18, 2011, Gucci Mane released his 10th EP, The Return of Mr. Zone 6, mostly produced by Drumma Boy.
-It debuted at #18 on the Billboard 200, and is his highest charting EP.
-The album also debuted at #2 on the Rap albums chart and #8 on the R&B/Hip-Hop Albums chart.
+It debuted at No. 18 on the Billboard 200, and is his highest charting EP.
+The album also debuted at no. 2 on the Rap albums chart and No. 8 on the R&B/Hip-Hop Albums chart.
 He also released a collaboration album with Waka Flocka Flame named Ferrari Boyz on August 5, Gucci Mane's first collaboration album.
 Its first single was "She Be Puttin On" featuring Brick Squad labelmate Slim Dunkin.
-Ferrari Boyz debuted at #21 on the Billboard 200.
+Ferrari Boyz debuted at No. 21 on the Billboard 200.
 Gucci Mane released another collaboration album, this time with rapper V-Nasty, called BAYTL, on December 13.
 The album's first single was "Whip Appeal" featuring P2theLA.